joeypetosa/portfolio/content/portfolio/_index.md

 title: Portfolio
 summary: A collection of work and experience.
 Classified according to type of project.
 url: /portfolio/
+description: A collection of work and experience.
+Classified according to type of project.
 ---

-A collection of work and experience.
-Classified according to type of project.

 {{< rawhtml >}}
 <main class="post-single">